Sarah Krug: Helping Home Business Owners Have More Time with Family

 What is your favorite book right now and why?

-Oh my, so many favorites that it’s going to be hard to choose just one!
+Oh my, so many favorites that it is going to be hard to choose just one!

 I think there are a lot of great books on the market surrounding this industry, but I really enjoyed this particular book because he doesn’t make network marketing complicated.

-Right from the beginning, he jumps in and gives simple stories, easy to learn techniques and you feel like you’ve gotten a ton of value without waiting around for it.
+Right from the beginning, he jumps in and gives simple stories, easy to learn techniques and you feel like you have gotten a ton of value without waiting around for it.

 I have a lot of goals this year!